sbabcoc/JUnit-Foundation/README.md

 The objects passed to your service provider implementation are members of a hierarchy that **JUnit** builds to represent the test collection being executed. **JUnit Foundation** provides a set of static methods that enable you walk this object hierarchy.

-* `LifecycleHooks.getParentOf(Object runner)`
+* `LifecycleHooks.getParentOf(Object child)`
-Get the parent runner that owns the specified child runner.
-* `LifecycleHooks.getParentOf(FrameworkMethod method)`
-Get the parent runner that owns the specified method.
+Get the parent runner that owns specified child runner or framework method.
 * `LifecycleHooks.getRunnerForTarget(Object target)`
 Get the parent runner that owns the specified instance.
 * `LifecycleHooks.getTargetForRunner(Object runner)`